Firtha/Go_Project_Docker/README.md

 Docker repo of the project

 ## Good use process
-For each tools, note the version used.
+For each tools and each containers, note the version used.

+### Host machine
 1. Docker : 19.03.1
-2. Docker Engine : 18.+
+2. Docker Engine : > 18.xx
 3. Docker-compose : 1.24.1

+### Go container
-4. Go :
+1. Go : > 1.10.xx

+### Front container
-5. Nodejs :
+1. Nodejs : ??
-6. ReactJs :
+2. ReactJs : ??

+More tools will probably be added in the futur.

 ## Instructions
 1. First of all, install docker : https://docs.docker.com/docker-for-windows/